wangjwchn/MetalAcc/README.md

 - **AccTransformFilter**: This applies an arbitrary 2-D transformation to an image
   - *affineTransform*: This takes in a CGAffineTransform to adjust an image in 2-D

-#Contribution
-####Follow these steps to add a new filter to this library:

-1.Add a shading function in AccImageFilterShaders.metal.

-2.Create a new filter class inherited class 'AccImageFilter'.

-2.1.Override function init(),add a name,this name must be as same as the shading function in AccImageFilterShaders.metal.

-2.2.Override function applyFilter() to add a commandBuffer and commit.You can use the generic function in superclass to simplify the code.

-3.Completed.Thanks for your contribution!

 #License
 MetalAcc is released under the MIT license.
 See [LICENSE](https://github.com/wangjwchn/MetalAcc/raw/master/LICENSE) for details.